tobek/headsoak/notes.md

 ### todo eventually

+- email me when new users (and answer http://stackoverflow.com/questions/17723195/is-there-any-way-to-do-email-confirmation-for-firebase-user-creation-and-or-pass)
 - remove all instances of `alert()` and replace with some single modal function. on chrome and FF at least, alert windows begin with "The page at https://megnut.s3.amazonaws.com says:"
 - implement sort by query match strength
 - investigate if property name length matters in firebase - if so, have some automated minifier two-way dictionary to convert prop names - nice github plugin maybe